V-ex-e/UI-Application-Windows-C-/README.md

-UI application for Windows 7-11 that lets you define transparency values for Focused and unfocused Windows
+**UI application for Windows 7-11**

+lets you adjust transparency values for focused and unfocused windows

 https://youtu.be/ffqE4dLpdPA?si=3LRoUbKHHrC80tkg